dchambers/dchambers.github.io/_posts/articles/2016-05-03-redux-flow-tutorial.md

 "test": "mocha --compilers js:babel-core/register src/**/*.spec.js"
 ~~~

 If you now run `npm test` you will see that all of the tests successfully pass.
 The eagle eyed among you may have noticed that we didn't use _action-creator_ functions within the test.
-Action creator functions have always felt to me like necessary boiler-plate, the need for for which would disappear if our JSON structures could be automatically type checked; well now they will be!
+Action creator functions have always felt to me like necessary boiler-plate, the need for for which would disappear if our JSON structures could be automatically type checked; well soon they will be!

 ## Adding a linting pre-test step